engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/automated-functional-tests.md

 #### Fakes

 In the real world we find ourselves limited by factors out of our control.
-Previous decisions hardcoded an external dependency which monopolizes our testing resources.
+Previous decisions hard-coded an external dependency which monopolizes our testing resources.
 Initially we were able to increase our testing hardware to run multiple instances of our expensive system, but our CI/CD journey is blocked by the increased costs.
-We spend over half the testing time getting our dependencies up and running, or allocate massive amount of CPU and memory for code not currently being tested.
+We spend over half the testing time getting our dependencies up and running, or allocate massive amount of CPU and memory for running code that has not changed.

 Fakes can be written either as a full stand-in replacement for testing, or within the original source code with alternate runtime configuration.
 We prune our dependency tree by skipping any expensive operations in form of validation, encryption, telemetry, serialization, authentication.
 All the aspects necessary for running in production, burden our test runs.